horacioibrahim/lp-text-languages/README.md

-lp-text-langauge
+lp-text-language
 ================

-  lp-text-langauge provides a declarative way with HTML attributes to show texts translated.
+  lp-text-language provides a declarative way with HTML attributes to show texts translated.

 Usage